To Live & Die in L.A. (song)

 "To Live & Die in L.A." is a song by rapper Tupac Shakur from his fifth studio album, The Don Killuminati: The 7 Day Theory (1996).
 Released in Europe and parts of Oceania under the Makaveli stage name as the album's second single, it featured vocals from Val Young.
 The song peaked at number ten on the UK Singles chart and number 2 on the UK R&B chart.
+The album version of the song contains a Dr. Dre diss.

 Production

 The song was produced by QDIII, son of producer Quincy Jones and brother of Shakur's girlfriend, Kidada Jones.
 QDIII produced numerous tracks for the album, but only "To Live & Die in L.A." made the final cut.
 "Lost Souls", one of the cut songs, was released the following year on Gang Related - The Soundtrack.
 QDIII told XXL Magazine: